Why the Media Is Desperately Hiding the Truth About the Economy

 From Peter Reagan at Birch Gold Group

-Market sentiment is a fairly simple concept:
+Sentiment is a fairly simple concept:

-the feeling or tone of a market, or its crowd psychology, as revealed through the activity and price movement of the securities traded in that market.
+the feeling or tone of a market, or its crowd psychology, as revealed through the activity and price movement of the assets traded in that market.
 In broad terms, rising prices indicate bullish market sentiment, while falling prices indicate bearish market sentiment.

 Here are two recent examples of how the illusion manifests itself, and how the market reacts to it, starting with Fed Chairman Powell’s remarks on December’s rate hikes.